What Exactly to Do If Your Circuit Breaker Keeps Tripping with Nothing Plugged In

 If you don’t want to make that kind of investment, just do a quick check and consider unplugging some devices in the surrounding area just to see if they were actually connected to the breaker in question.

-If you’re sure you’ve checked that first box, the next suspect is a damaged input wire that is causing current leakage.
+If you’re sure you’ve checked that first box, the next suspect is a damaged input wire or faulty wire that is causing current leakage.
 This problem could be dangerous if it wasn’t for your trusty circuit breaker constantly tripping to keep you safe.

 Of course, that doesn’t make it any less annoying.